-When you’re running a business, working in any kind of managerial role or simply taking decisions on behalf of one for example as a marketing agency entrusted with a budget, what you’re doing every day is choosing where to spend resources to get the best results for the smallest investment possible.
+When you’re running a business, working in any kind of managerial role, or simply taking decisions on behalf of one, you have a crucial task of choosing where to spend resources to get the best results for the smallest investment possible.

 One of the most important factors at work here is the use of data to inform each decision you make.
-Using research on your own company, and from market research agencies like Attest mean you can approach choices with confidence about what your consumers want, the extent to which they’ll trust your brand, and exactly what you can do to get it to them.
+Using research on your own company as well as from market research agencies such as Attest, you can approach choices with confidence about what your consumers want, the extent to which they’ll trust your brand, and exactly what you can do to get it to them.

 It’s important that your research and data gathering looks back as well as forward.
 Don’t just walk away from a project, especially if it’s gone badly (or at least, not as planned).
 Review your decisions, look at where your expectations differed from reality and try to work out why.

 You might need to make some personal changes if your preconceptions are causing to allocate resources wastefully, or change your data gathering and analysis techniques to better your ability to predict how your choices will turn out and make sure you’re making the right ones.